Overview

 Kovalam: - Kovalam beach, Padmanabha Swamy temple , Light House, Napier museum, Sri Chitra art gallery and Kuthiramalika palace museum

 Munnar is full of lush green tea plantations everywhere.
-This day is to explore the wonderful town Munnar - Which includes Eravikulam National Park (Closed from February to Mid of April) - which covers forests of Western Ghats & it is the home for the rare goat species Nilgiri Tahr.
-Then you can visit the famous Tea Museum (Closed on Mondays) where you will find the tea processing & tea plantations.
+This day is to explore the wonderful town Munnar - which includes Eravikulam National Park (Closed from February to Mid of April) - which covers forests of Western Ghats & is home for the rare goat species Nilgiri Tahr.
+Then you can visit the famous Tea Museum (Closed on Mondays) where you will find tea processing & tea plantations.
 The other attractions are Mattupetty Dam & Echo Point.
-If interested, you can also opt for Ayurveda massage on your own.
+If interested, you can also opt for an Ayurveda massage on your own.
 Overnight stay in Munnar.

 This morning, drive towards the backwater paradise - Kumarakom.
-Experience a different world all together with the splendid backwaters, houseboats floating among the coconut trees, and glimpse of the local life at Kumarakom.
-Bird sanctuary here is a safe haven to millions of lovely birds and other species.
+Experience a different world altogether with the splendid backwaters, houseboats floating among the coconut trees, and glimpses of the local life at Kumarakom.
+The Bird Sanctuary here is a safe haven for millions of lovely birds and other species.
 Your days here will definitely be enriching.
 Check into the resort and relax.
 If interested, you can visit the famous Kumarakom bird sanctuary where you can find several rare species of migratory birds or you can also opt for Ayurveda Massage on your own.
 Later explore the town and local village culture & activities.
 Overnight stay in Kumarakom.

 After breakfast, start your drive to Kovalam.
-The prime attraction of this coastal town is the three crescent shaped beaches divided by the rocky outcrops.
-With the palm lined shores as the backdrop, and embracing warm weather, the beaches of Kovalam serves as a best relaxing spot.
+The prime attraction of this coastal town is the three crescent-shaped beaches divided by rocky outcrops.
+With the palm-lined shores as the backdrop, and embracing warm weather, the beaches of Kovalam serve as the best relaxing spot.
 The shallow waters stretching for about hundred meters are ideal for swimming.
-Upon arrival, check in to the hotel.
+Upon arrival, check into the hotel.
 Rest of the day at leisure.
 You can opt for leisure activities like sunbathing, swimming, or Ayurveda massage / spa at your resort.
 Overnight at Kovalam.

 This morning, proceed for a sightseeing tour of Trivandrum.
 The name Trivandrum (Thiruvananthapuram) suggests that “the abode of Lord Anandha”.
 This divine land is the capital of Kerala and is known for its intricate architecture.
-This lovey city is clean, green and has a leisurely feel to it.
-It has an interesting mix of commercial streets, tree lined avenues, historical monuments, hoary temples, ancestral homes and a long golden coastline washed by the Arabian Sea.
-Sightseeing of this city includes the famous Padmanabha Swamy temple which depicts a mix of Kerala and Dravidian style of architecture.
-Then you can visit the famous museums over there - Napier museum, Sri Chitra art gallery and Kuthiramalika palace museum (all these places are closed on Monday, Wednesday forenoon & National holidays).
+This lovely city is clean, green, and has a leisurely feel to it.
+It has an interesting mix of commercial streets, tree-lined avenues, historical monuments, hoary temples, ancestral homes, and a long golden coastline washed by the Arabian Sea.
+Sightseeing in this city includes the famous Padmanabha Swamy temple which depicts a mix of Kerala and Dravidian styles of architecture.
+Then you can visit the famous museums over there - Napier museum, Sri Chitra art gallery, and Kuthiramalika palace museum (all these places are closed on Monday, Wednesday forenoon & National holidays).
 Get back to the hotel at Kovalam and rest for the day.

 This day, you will be transferred to the airport/railway station based on the departure schedule for your onward journey with wonderful memories of the tour.